Full Form of PFI – Private Finance Initiative

 Benefits

-- Before the PFI model was existent, the governments had to make investments into the public projects either through their own funds or by raising money from borrowings and paying interest on such borrowings.
-Also, they were required to appoint the contractors to get the work done.
+- Before the PFI model existed, governments had to invest in public projects either through their funds or by raising money from borrowings and paying interest on such borrowings.
+Also, they were required to appoint contractors to get the work done.
 But it eliminates the need for investments by the government.

 - It has been observed that PFI models provide on-time completion of projects.

-- The risks that are attached to the construction and maintenance of the projects are vested with the private sector instead of the public sector.
+- The risks attached to the construction and maintenance of the projects vest with the private sector rather than the public sector.

-- The model is advantageous for both the private and the public sectors in the long term since they get to share resources and expertise and establish a good relationship between the two sectors.
+- The model is advantageous for both the private and the public sectors in the long term since they can share resources and expertise and establish a good relationship between the two sectors.

 Limitations

-- It requires that interest is to be paid along with the repayments made, the burden of which may eventually get transferred to the taxpayers.
+- It requires that interest must be paid along with the repayments made, the burden of which may eventually get transferred to the taxpayers.

 - It may happen that the private sector contractors do not meet the prescribed safety standards and the requisite quality when undertaking the project.

 - Sometimes, the projects are given not only for construction but also for the afterward maintenance.
-Not only will this increase the project cost, but it may also lead to an additional burden for the taxpayers in the future.
+Not only will this increase the project cost, but it may also lead to an additional burden for the taxpayers.

 Conclusion

-Instead of following the earlier practice of making direct investments and carrying out construction and operation of the public projects, governments often follow PFI arrangements for the same.
-Thereby, it establishes a relationship between the private and public sectors and leads to on-time completion of the public projects.
+Instead of following the earlier practice of making direct investments and carrying out the construction and operation of public projects, governments often follow PFI arrangements.
+It establishes a relationship between the private and public sectors and leads to the on-time completion of public projects.

 Recommended Articles

-This has been a guide to the full form of PFI (Private Finance Initiative).
-Here we discuss features, scope, examples, and how does PFI works along with benefits and limitations.
-You may refer to the following articles to learn more about finance –
+This article guide to the full form of PFI.
+Here we explain its features, scope, examples, process, benefits and drawbacks in detail.
+You may refer to the following articles to learn more about finance: -